ihesp/rcesm1/_sources/io_files.rst

 R-CESM Input/Output Files
 ================================

-In this section, we'll list the input files required for running the model, and the files that result from a successful or unsuccessful model run.
+In this section, we will discuss the grid, mapping and other datasets required for running the model, and the files that result from a successful or unsuccessful model run.
+We also have files that control model configuration, which is discussed in the next section `Modifying R-CESM parameters <modify_params.rst>`__.

-Please note
-that for models like ROMS configurable options are chosen during both compilation and running phases.
-Since the source code always contain files required during compilation stage, their list is not presented here.
-But the important files for the compilation phase are discussed in detail.
-Since the files needed during model running phase (for a new experiment) are not available as a package like the R-CESM source code, their list is presented for each component model.
-Again, most important among these are discussed in detail.
-Please use the input files for the Gulf of Mexico test case (Chapter `[cha:qkstart] <#cha:qkstart>`__) as a reference for setting up a new experiment.
-Only a basic description is provided in this chapter and for information on tools and procedure for creating some of these input files, please see Chapter `[cha:tools] <#cha:tools>`__.
+Please use the input files for the 27km, low-resolution, Gulf of Mexico test case (`<#cha:qkstart>`__) as a reference for setting up a new experiment.
+This section is intended as an overview, while `Section: Preprocessing Tools <prepost_tools.rst>`_ covers how to generate the grid and mapping files.
+For a full description of the files in each component, we recommend consulting the individual model documentations.

 .. note::